THE PLACE OF ART

-- Mid-day Pranzo prepared by the program chef, Maria Battistini, on Monday, Wednesday, Friday, and Saturday, with picnic lunches on excursion days Tuesday and Thursday.
+Mid-day Pranzo prepared by the program chef, Maria Battistini, on Monday, Wednesday, Friday, and Saturday, with picnic lunches on excursion days Tuesday and Thursday.
 (Sunday lunch is on your own so that you can try out one of the fine local restaurants.)

-Evening Cena every day except Sunday, Friday, and Saturday (when you can go out with friends to old favorites or new restaurants in town).
+Evening Cena every day except Sunday, Friday, and Saturday (when you can go out with friends).

 A Welcome buffet on the first Saturday at the Studio for Art, Faith & History’s sala in Palazzo Simoncelli.

-- Two day-long excursions to places rich with art in situ.
+Two day-long excursions to Florence and Siena, places rich with art in situ.

 Saturday Arrive, get settled in the Convento dei Servi, revisit your old haunts; evening buffet